oauth-xx/oauth-ruby/README.md

 Non-commercial support for the oldest version of Ruby (which itself is going EOL) will be dropped each year in April.

-Please upgrade to version 1.1.
-The only breaking change in 1.x is dropping old Rubies.
+Please upgrade to version 1.1.x.
+The only breaking change in 1.0.x is dropping old Rubies, while 1.1.x extracts the CLI tool to an external gem dependency (`oauth-tty`).

 ## Status